Feature request #9412

 Thoughts?
 Is it do-able?
 That sounds to me like a nice little setting to offer to users.

-Updated by Mathieu Pellerin - nIRV about 3 years ago
+Updated by Mathieu Pellerin - nIRV over 3 years ago

 An alternative to this (maybe more intuitive) would be to implement a wordwrap() function in the expression builder: